scylladb/scylla-monitoring/docs/updating_dashboard.rst

 .. note::  You can save a dashboard change you made from the GUI, but it can be overridden and should be avoided.

-At large, we suggest maintaining your dashboards as files, as Scylla Monitoring Stack does.
+At large, we suggest maintaining your dashboards as files, as Scylla Monitor does.

 Using templated Dashboards
 ##########################
-Why Scylla Monitoring uses templated dashboards?
+Why does Scylla Monitor use dashboard templates?

 We found the Grafana dashboards Json format too verbose to be maintainable.